Kaldek/rat-ratgdo/README.md

 **Note:** If you cannot source an IRLB8721 MOSFET, you can use another 2n7000 MOSFET, however this is borderline for switching using 3.3v logic.

-We have not yet validated if the solution will work using a "raw" ESP8266 or if it needs the D1 mini.
-There are some additional passive resistors on the D1 Mini which I haven't yet probed out.
+**WARNING!** This schematic alone will not work with a "raw" ESP8266 without the D1 mini board.
+Certain models of ESP8266 will not boot without some pullup resistors.
+This is not to say that we can't add these distinctions and clarifications in future (e.g., which ESP model to buy such as ESP-12S vs ESP-12F) but for now, this project lacks that guidance.

 ## INSTALL REQUIREMENTS
 If installing the ESPHome fork of ratgdo you **must** select the blue v2.5 board on the ESPhome [web installer page](https://ratgdo.github.io/esphome-ratgdo/).